mar-kan/server-client-project/README.md

 This project is an extension of the diseaseAggregator project (https://github.com/mar-kan/diseaseAggregator).
 The same bash script was used to create the input directories and files.

-It constists of 4 executables, Master and Worker, which is executed by master by forks και execl (exactly like in project diseaseAggregator), and whoServer and whoClient.
+It constists of 4 executables, Master and Worker, which are executed by master by forks και execl (exactly like in project diseaseAggregator), and whoServer and whoClient.

 The communications between the sockets have a fixed size, defined as 500.